Skip to content

 A man stands at a podium speaking to a crowd of audience members.

-The School is designated one of four national projects by the United States Department of Education's Office of the Gifted and Talented.
+The school is designated one of four national projects by the United States Department of Education's Office of the Gifted and Talented.

 Cover for the grant proposal for The New Ballet School for the Model Project for the Gifted and Talented, dated September 5, 1979.